aaronvbrown/roboger/README.md

 * install vs code
 * install live server for vs code
 * open the repo in vs code
-* open index.htm in browser using live server
+* open index.html in browser using live server
-* view the page via gitup pages here:  https://aaronvbrown.github.io/port/

 ## Known Bugs
 * none at this time